diegolamonica/EUCookieLaw/readme.md

 * `.well` is the inner container
 * `h1.banner-title` is the banner title
 * `p.banner-message` is the banner html message
+* `#eucookielaw-language-switcher` is the list of languages which the banner is available.
+  It is not visible if just one lanuages is available.
 * `p.banner-agreement-buttons.text-right` is the buttons container for the agree/disagree buttons
 * `a.disagree-button` is the disagree button it implements the CSS classes `btn` and `btn-danger`
 * `a.disagree-button` is the agree button it implements the CSS classes `btn` and `btn-primary`